Nursing, B.S. - Traditional (4 years)

 Criteria for progression in the Nursing major

-- Students in their freshman year may earn a C+ in a science course and progress without repeating the course.
-If the student earns a second C+ in a science course during the freshman year, the student will need to repeat the course prior to progressing on to nursing courses.
+- Students may earn only one C+ in a science course and progress without repeating the course.
+If the student earns a second C+ or less in a science course during the freshman year, the student will need to repeat the course and earn at least a B- prior to progressing on to nursing courses.
+Only one repeat is allowed.

-- Students who earn one C+ in one of three nursing courses offered during the sophomore year, NURS 200, NURS 216 or NURS 219 in the traditional track may progress without repeating the course
+- Students who earn one C+ in one of the three nursing courses offered during the sophomore year, N200, N216 or N219 may progress without repeating the course.

-- A second grade of C+ either in a science prerequisite course or nursing course in the sophomore year
+- A second grade of C+ or less in either a science prerequisite or nursing course in the sophomore year will result in dismissal from the nursing major.

 Any student who withdraws from any Nursing course will be required to meet with his/her faculty advisor.